ArziPL/lux-moto/README.md

 First bigger project, inspired by homework assignment.
 I learnt a lot about React/SCSS, first time doing "few sites" with React thanks to react-router, a lot of SCSS grind through.

 #### DESCRIPTION
 Start page component with cool design.
-Login/register components with validation.
+Sign in button to Login/register components with validation (log in with anything then "test/test").
 Main component which takes data from public/vehicles.json, then render it with the possibility of filtering.
 Little components to theoretically show profile and after clicking "MAKE AN APPOINTMENT".

 #### USED TECHNOLOGIES
 React, SCSS